lamps-wg/kyber-certificates/draft-ietf-lamps-kyber-certificates.md

 # Introduction

-The Module-Lattice-Based Key-Encapsulation Mechanism (ML-KEM) standardized in {{!FIPS203=DOI.10.6028/NIST.FIPS.203}} is a quantum-resistant key-encapsulation mechanism (KEM) standardized by the US National Institute of Standards and Technology (NIST) PQC Project {{NIST-PQC}}.
-Prior to standardization, the mechanism was known as Kyber.
+The Module-Lattice-Based Key-Encapsulation Mechanism (ML-KEM) standardized in
+{{!FIPS203=DOI.10.6028/NIST.FIPS.203}} is a quantum-resistant key-encapsulation mechanism (KEM) standardized by the US National Institute of Standards and Technology (NIST) PQC Project {{NIST-PQC}}.
+Prior to standardization, the earlier versions of the mechanism were known as Kyber.
 ML-KEM and Kyber are not compatible.
 This document specifies the use of ML-KEM in Public Key Infrastructure X.509 (PKIX) certificates {{!RFC5280}}
-at three security levels: ML-KEM-512, ML-KEM-768, and ML-KEM-1024, using object identifiers assigned by NIST.
+at three security levels: ML-KEM-512, ML-KEM-768, and ML-KEM-1024, using
+object identifiers assigned by NIST.
 The private key format is also specified.

 ## Applicability Statement

 ML-KEM certificates are used in protocols where the public key is used to generate and encapsulate a shared secret used to derive a symmetric key used to encrypt a payload; see {{?I-D.ietf-lamps-cms-kyber}}.
 To be used in TLS, ML-KEM certificates could only be used as end-entity identity certificates and would require significant updates to the protocol; see
 {{?I-D.celi-wiggers-tls-authkem}}.

 # Conventions and Definitions